-- Skylights are to be flat.
-Bubble-profile skylights are not appropriate.
-It is not appropriate for skylights to be located on the front roof pitch. - f.
-It is not appropriate to enclose originally exposed rafters. - g.
-It is not appropriate to install new roof features in a manner that damages or obscures significant architectural features. - 6.
-Minimize the impact of rooftop solar collectors on the historic character of the building. - a.
-Ensure that the roof structure can support the weight of added collectors. - Install solar collectors on roof slopes that are inconspicuous from the public street right-of-way. - c.
+- 1. Minimize the impact of rooftop solar collectors on the historic character of the building. - a.
+Ensure that the roof structure can support the weight of added collectors. - b.
+Install solar collectors on roof slopes that are inconspicuous from the public street right-of-way. - c.
 If a building's orientation limits the utility of solar collectors on a rear roof slope, a slightly visible location on a secondary elevation may be considered.

-Appropriateness will be considered regarding the size of the installation, panel arrangement, and material finish.

-- Position solar collectors behind features such as dormers or chimneys in order to minimize their visibility from the public street right-of-way. - e.
-Install solar collectors on accessory buildings at the rear of the lot rather than on the primary structure. - f.
+Appropriateness will be considered regarding the size of the installation, panel arrangement, and material finish. - d.
+If possible, install solar collectors behind features such as dormers or chimneys in order to minimize their visibility from the public street right-of-way. - e.
+If possible, install solar collectors on accessory buildings at the rear of the lot rather than on the primary structure. - f.
 Install solar collectors so that they lay parallel to the roof surface. - g.
-Install solar collectors to be, at maximum, within 6" of the roof surface. - Install solar collectors in a manner that they do not cause irreversible damage to the roof structure or require the alteration or removal of character definingfeatures such as chimneys, dormers, or cornices. - Select solar collectors and frames that are similar in color to roofing materials in order to minimize their appearance.
+Install solar collectors to be, at maximum, within 6" of the roof surface. - h.
+Install solar collectors in a manner that they do not cause irreversible damage to the roof structure or require the alteration or removal of character defining-features such as chimneys, dormers, or cornices. - i.
+Select solar collectors and frames that are similar in color to roofing materials in order to minimize their appearance. - 2.
+As new solar collector technologies are developed, they can be evaluated on a case-by-case basis, based on the guidelines above.